symfony/symfony-docs/email/gmail.rst

 If your Gmail account uses 2-Step-Verification, you must `generate an App password`_ and use it as the value of the ``mailer_password`` parameter.
-You must also ensure that you `allow less secure apps to access your Gmail account`_.
+You must also ensure that you `allow less secure applications to access your Gmail account`_.

 .. seealso::